iproudyou/ml-engine-api/README.md

 # ML-ENGINE-API
 - This is a machine learning component of a microservice full-stack application
-- It is built with Flask and Docker
+- It is built with Flask, Docker, and PostgreSQL